bvluong/Typing-Multitasker/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and jQuery
+- Vanilla JavaScript - For the game logic, ie switch statements for when correct/incorrect keys are pressed/
-- HTML5 Canvas
+- HTML5 Canvas & easel - for creating animations, backgrounds, and rendering shapes
-- Webpack
+- Webpack - to bundle up all the code and allow for import/export
-- Babel
+- Babel - for compiling javascript.
-- Easel?
+- yuki-createjs - to allow easal to work with webpack bundler

 In addition to the webpack entry file, there will be three scripts involved in this project: